-Taping techniques are increasingly performed after trigger point therapy sessions to “unload” the treated muscle
+Taping techniques are increasingly performed after trigger point therapy sessions to help “unload” the treated muscle

-The use of taping has become increasingly prolific as an adjunct to manual therapy, and trigger point therapy offers a number of excellent opportunities to exploit the benefits of taping.
+The use of taping has become increasingly common as an adjunct to manual therapy, and trigger point therapy offers a number of excellent opportunities to exploit the benefits of taping.

 The Journal of Sports Medicine (Feb 2013) reviewed the evidence from 10 research papers about the effectiveness of kinesio tape in preventing sports injuries: